-Go with the flow and visit the Flint River located on the east side of Huntsville.
+Go with the flow and kayak the Flint River located on the east side of Huntsville, Alabama.

 Much of the Flint River is a safe, lazy river suitable for paddlers of all ages and skill levels.
 If you have your own kayaks and can shuttle paddlers, there are several good spots to hop in along the river including Highway 72 E, Little Cove Road, and Old HWY 431 near Hays Nature Preserve.
 Hobbs Island Road and nearby Clouds Cove Road are the last places to get on the Flint before it intersects with its much larger cousin, the Tennessee River.